UCATS Pandemic Update 10

 Normally, we would be commemorating this event by gathering outside NYU’s Brown Building on Washington Place and Greene Street where the tragedy occurred, but nothing is normal today.

 Thankfully, we’ve come a long way in 109 years.
 Governor Cuomo has mandated teleworking for everyone’s safety and to prevent any employer from putting profit over people.
 To their credit, NYU President Hamilton and his team, acted responsibly before the governor’s order.
 To our credit, they were surely motivated by the expectation of a phone call from UCATS if they didn’t act responsibly!

 Yesterday, UCATS organizer Linda Wambaugh and I had a Zoom meeting with NYU’s senior HR team to check in, review how we think the teleworking is going for members, and to discuss a few bumps in the road that members have reported to us.
 Our expectation is that this will be a weekly meeting until we return to working on premises.
 UCATS continues to be here for you by phone and by email throughout this crisis.

 When we were negotiating our contract in 2017 our message to NYU was that UCATS members deserve a great contract because we provide outstanding educational services to students, faculty, and administrators.
 Today, all of you are driving that message home by doing your part to keep NYU up and running, virtually, until this public health crisis passes.

-UCATS Coronavirus Update 3
+UCATS Pandemic Update 3

 March 20, 2020